alberttheprince/progressprideflag/README.md

 # Progress Pride Flag

-Originally created by designer Daniel Quasar, the Progress Pride Flag includes elements from the Philadelphia pride flag and trans pride flags, to the to bring a focus on inclusion and progress within the LGBTQIA+ community.
+Originally created by designer Daniel Quasar, the Progress Pride Flag includes elements from the Philadelphia pride flag and trans pride flags to bring a focus on inclusion and progress within the LGBTQIA+ community.

 Replaces the Russian Flag where it's present in San Andreas.